 Natural elements such as flowers, trees and sunsets are soothing to most people.
 Many of us travel to lakes, oceans and rivers just to experience the tranquility of an afternoon on the water.
 Any of these locations make great subjects if you want to capture serenity.

 To set the scene for a serene nature photo, choose a day when the light is soft, diffused and calm.
 Next, select a location that includes just a few elements.
-A simple uncluttered composition can help tell the story and give a sense of place in your nature and landscape photos.
+A simple, uncluttered composition can help tell the story and give a sense of place in your nature and landscape photography.

 The photo above was taken on a day when clouds diffused the sun’s light.
 The simple composition features the calm waters of the lake and the mellow colors of the sky.
 The young couple gazing into the distance helps to create a sense of place and convey the peacefulness of the location.